network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-3.md

 ===

 !!!warning
-Arista documentation isn't nearly as ubiquitous as Cisco's, so in some cases it may be harder to find a guide for the thing you're trying to configure.
-In this case, there's no reference for Layer 3 subinterfaces in their user guide.
-The command-line syntax is extremely similar though, so finding a guide for a Cisco configuration will get you most of the way there.
+Arista documentation isn't nearly as ubiquitous as Cisco's, nor can you find many beginner-friendly resources.
+In this case, there's no reference for Layer 3 subinterfaces in their user guide at all.
+The command-line syntax is extremely similar to Cisco though, so finding a guide for a Cisco configuration will get you most of the way there.
+I recommend [Network Lessons](https://www.network.lessons.com)
 !!!